nushell/nushell.github.io/book/environment.md

 ```

 Because `nu` is an external program, Nushell translated the `[ a b c ]` according to `ENV_CONVERSIONS.FOO.to_string` and passed it to the `nu` process.
-Running commands with `nu -c` does not load the config file, therefore the env conversion for `FOO` is missing and it is displayed as a plain string -- this way we can verify the translation was succesful.
+Running commands with `nu -c` does not load the config file, therefore the env conversion for `FOO` is missing and it is displayed as a plain string -- this way we can verify the translation was successful.
 You can also run this step manually by `do $env.ENV_CONVERSIONS.FOO.to_string [a b c]`

 If we look back at the [`env`](commands/env.html) command, the `raw` column shows the value translated by `ENV_CONVERSIONS.<name>.to_string` and the `value` column shows the value used in Nushell (the result of `ENV_CONVERSIONS.<name>.from_string` in the case of `FOO`).